 New York: Indian stocks trading on American

-bourses gained nearly USD 4 billion last week, with IT major
+bourses lost over USD 1 billion last week, with IT bellwether

-For the week ended October 2, Indian entities listed on
+For the week ended September 25, Indian entities listed

-the New York Stock Exchange and Nasdaq added USD 3.56 billion
+on two US bourses — the New York Stock Exchange and Nasdaq —

-company witnessed a value erosion of USD 583 million.
+company witnessed a value addition of USD 603 million.
+Dr

 ADRs are bought and sold on American bourses just like